 For more information, contact Dr. Stuart Chapman Hill.

 Webster University Orchestra serves Webster University through performance of music from the Baroque Era to the present day.
 Composed of both music majors and non-majors, this ensemble is dedicated to developing individual skill and artistic understanding through the performance of significant musical repertoire.
 WUO performs each semester, and supports other music performances.
 Participation is open to all students at Webster University.

 The Webster University Wind Ensemble (WWE) is open to all Webster University students with experience performing on woodwind, brass and percussion instruments.
 All players are required to audition for participation in the WWE.
 This ensemble is dedicated to developing individual and ensemble skills through the performance of standard Wind Ensemble repertoire, new music and transcriptions.
 Rehearsals are held Monday, Wednesday and Friday afternoon from 12–12:50 p.m.
 Under the direction of Dr. Paul G. Davis, the WWE presents concerts each semester.

-The Jazz Singers is a highly select group of 16 vocalists (SATB) and instrumentalists.
-Debby Lennon, one of St. Louis's most distinguished singers and teachers, is the ensemble director.
-The Jazz Singers perform works from arrangers and composers such as Gene Puerling, Paris Rutherford and Steve Zegree, as well as groups including Manhattan Transfer, New York Voices and Rare Silk.
+Jazz Singers is a highly select group of 16 vocalists (SATB) and instrumentalists.
+This ensemble performs works from arrangers and composers such as Gene Puerling, Paris Rutherford and Steve Zegree, as well as groups including Manhattan Transfer, New York Voices and Rare Silk.

 Watch a 2014 television broadcast featuring the Webster jazz program!